 Most colleges offer two options for submitting applications before the regular deadline: early action and early decision.

-Early decision is a great option to choose if you're certain about what school you want to attend.
+Early decision is a great option if you're certain about what school you want to attend.
+Our database tool can help you discover early decision acceptance notification dates for tons of different schools!

 While we have defined both early action and early decision, how are you supposed to know which option is right for you?
 To answer this, let’s explore the advantages and disadvantages of early action vs. early decision.